davidezordan/playready_adaptive_UWP/README.md

-# Sample project using PlayReady content protection and adaptive streaming (Smooth Streaming) on Windows 10 UWP
+# Sample project using PlayReady content protection and adaptive streaming on Windows 10 UWP